Icon Stage 2 Lift 5th Gen 4Runner

 - Billet Aluminum

 Icon recommends running the #56100 shock shin guards or any other shock boot to reduce the chance of shock damage.
-The front coilover shocks of the Icon Vehicle Dynamics Suspension System are located in a “vulnerable position” that may allow debris to make direct contact with the shock shaft.
+The front coilover shocks of the IVD system are located in a “vulnerable position” that may allow debris to make direct contact with the shock shaft.

-There are many 5th Gen 4Runner owners that are not running the 54200 Rear Adjustable Track Bar and have no problems at all.
-If you plan on having flexed-out Friday’s every Friday, then you might want to get the 54200 Rear Adjustable Track Bar.
+There are many owners that are not running the 54200 track bar and have no problems at all.
+If you plan on having flexed-out Friday’s every Friday, then you might want to get the track bar.

-If you are fully flexed out, you will notice why Icon Vehicle Dynamics recommends that you run the Track bar.
+If you are fully flexed out, you will notice why IVD recommends that you run the track bar.

 But, you should be fine without it.
 We will install our suspension and then probably order the Track Bar at a later point.
 Better safe than sorry right.